patrickbucher/inf-stud-hslu/vsk/zusammenfassung/03-verteilte-systeme.md

 | Partition | a a a | b b b | c c c | a b c |
 | Backup    | b b c | a c c | a a b | a b c |

-Besitzwechsel: Knoten $D$ macht sich die übernommenen Partitionen zueigen.
+Besitzwechsel: Knoten $D$ nimmt die übernommenen Partitionen in Besitz.
-Dadurch Ändern sich deren Namen.

 | Knoten    | $A$   | $B$   | $C$   | $D$   |
 |-----------|-------|-------|-------|-------|